8 Steps To Completing the 2023–24 FAFSA® Form

 Some of the most common FAFSA errors occur when the student and parent mix up their FSA IDs.
 If you don’t want your financial aid delayed, it’s extremely important that each parent and each student create his or her own FSA ID and not share it with anyone, including each other.

 Start the FAFSA® form at fafsa.gov.

-The 2022–23 FAFSA form launched Oct.
-1!
-Even if your state and school deadlines aren’t for a while, you should complete the FAFSA form as soon as possible.
+You should complete the FAFSA form as soon as it’s available.
 Some states and schools run out of financial aid early and have limited funds.
 So, don’t wait until the last minute to apply!

-TIP: If you see the option to complete a “renewal” FAFSA form, choose that option.
-When you choose to renew your FAFSA form, your demographic information from the previous year will roll over into your new application, which saves you some time.
+Tip: If you’re a returning applicant and see the option to complete a “renewal” FAFSA form, choose that option.
+When you choose to renew your FAFSA form, your demographic information from the previous year will repopulate into your new application, which saves you some time.